formly-js/angular-formly/CONTRIBUTING.md

 In the demo, you can run `npm run start` to start the development server.

-### Grunt targets
+### Grunt target

-* `grunt deploy`: Publishes the demo to gh-pages (note, only publishes current state of the demo, so make sure that you build that folder before you run this).
+* `grunt deploy`: Publishes the demo to gh-pages (note, pretty sure you have to be a collaborator on the repo to run this, so don't bother :-)).

 ### What do you need help with?

 * Tests!
-We don't have any...
-But we do have the scaffolding for them.
-See the top of the `formly-field.js` file for an example of how to hook those up.
+Our coverage isn't great...
 * Any of the issues in GitHub, let us know if you have some time to fix one.
 Especially those labeld [PR Please!](https://github.com/formly-js/angular-formly/labels/PRs%20please%21)
 * Examples, examples, examples!
 The website is driven by examples.
 Please follow the instructions in [this file](https://github.com/formly-js/angular-formly/edit/master/demo/app/states/root/components/data/examples.js) for what you need to do!